 Housing resistance has manifested in many ways over the years.
 From Ken Loach and Cathy Come Home to Heathcote Williams, there have always been people fighting for housing as a human right and taking things into their own hands.

-Taking the State of Frestonia as an inspiration, this session will explore some of what came before and after in the squatting scene and alternative communities.
-We’ll explore archive materials and present day testimony which shine a light on resistance through the decades.
+Taking the State of Frestonia as an inspiration, this session explored some of what came before and after in the squatting scene and alternative communities.
+We explored archive materials and present day testimony which shine a light on resistance through the decades.

-The MoH has been asked to contribute an event to the Cardboard Citizens Home Truths Symposium.
-Titled ‘Beyond Bricks and Mortar’ this session is inspired by themes of responses to homelessness explored in the plays and brings together archival evidence, real life testimony and a healthy dose of realism, to demonstrate why approaches to ‘solving’ homelessness is much more complex than it seems and that there are no easy answers.
+The MoH has been asked to contribute an event to the Cardboard Citizens Home Truths Symposium that examined what theatre can do about housing.
+Titled ‘Beyond Bricks and Mortar’ this session was inspired by themes of responses to homelessness explored in the plays and brings together archival evidence, real life testimony and a healthy dose of realism, to demonstrate why approaches to ‘solving’ homelessness is much more complex than it seems and that there are no easy answers.

-Inspired by the themes and ideas of Home Truths, Cardboard Citizens is teaming up with the Museum of Homelessness to curate an experience that will include a display of archival items and stories and live performances.
-Touring hostels and day centres, this interactive experience will also include objects lifted from the MoH’s State of the Nation project – a snapshot of homelessness and housing issues in 2017.
+Inspired by the themes and ideas of Home Truths, Cardboard Citizens is teamed up with the Museum of Homelessness to curate an experience that will include a display of archival items and stories and live performances.
+The Exchanges toured to three hostels and day centres and also included objects lifted from the MoH’s State of the Nation project – a snapshot of homelessness and housing issues in 2017.